'If you automatically assume that you understand someone, chances are you won't'

 Mum and Dad

-Clenching his jaw as he read more and more of the letter, he took a bite of his toast, not noticing that it had gone mostly cold in his hand, chewing it mechanically, before he swallowed, ignoring the taste, as he turned his attention to Daphne, who was sat next to him that morning.
+Clenching his jaw as he read more and more of the letter, he took a bite of his toast, not noticing that it had gone mostly lukewarm in his hand, chewing it mechanically, before he swallowed, ignoring the taste, as he turned his attention to Daphne, who was sat next to him that morning.

 "Yes", she looked scandalised at the very thought of anyone doing even something remotely like that, "extremely so"